 The word “curriculum” comes from a Latin word referring to a race track.
 A school curriculum is the “race track” or course which students follow through their time with us.
 The CCS curriculum is well-planned to provide students with essential learning as they grow in their knowledge of God and of His world, and as they learn how to serve God and others.
 Courses build on one another, so the content learned in kindergarten prepares students for what they will learn in first grade, and even ultimately lays a foundation for what they will study in high school as they prepare to move into college and into the broader world.

-We invite you to take a closer look at the textbooks we use as well as our entire course catalog.
+We invite you to take a closer look at the textbooks we use.